 The Social Code describes certain rights and responsibilities of Bowdoin College students.
 The College requires certain standards of behavior on and off College premises to secure the safety of the College community and to ensure that the College remains a center of intellectual engagement.
-The College has an interest in the character of its students, and both on- and off-campus behavior reflect a student's character and fitness to be a member of the College community.
+The College has an interest in the character of its students; behavior on- and off-campus reflects a student's character and fitness to be a member of the College community.